nmielnik/notes/technical/sso-talk-06-22-2018/README.md

 ## Goals
 * <!-- .element class="fragment" -->Have a way to secure server-to-server calls from one microservice to another
 * <!-- .element class="fragment" -->Avoid having to share secrets between each pair of applications that call eachother
-* <!-- .element class="fragment" -->Leverage what we've done with digital-sso-clients as much as possible, so this can be abstracted away from the services
+* <!-- .element class="fragment" -->Leverage what we've done with digital-sso-client as much as possible, to minimize or eliminate custom, manual work for each application

 # digital services authentication